YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 * Perform an argumentless MUPIP RUNDOWN before running this utility.

-* Ensure that there are no INTEG errors other than the incorrectly marked busy block errors.
+* Ensure that there are no INTEG errors other than the incorrectly-marked-busy block errors.

-* Run $gtm_dist/mumps -r ^salvage.
+* Run $ydb_dist/mumps -r ^salvage.

 * Specify the region name.
 If no region is specified, the utility assumes DEFAULT.